gamzabox/humble-ai-cli/README.md

 ```
 - `command` servers spawn a local process (passing `args` and `env`).
 - `url` servers connect to remote MCP servers via SSE (`transport: "sse"`, default) or streamable HTTP (`transport: "http"`).
 For remote servers, `env` entries are sent as HTTP headers.
-- When the LLM requests a tool call, the CLI prints the server name and description, then asks `Call now?
-(Y/N)`.
-Enter `Y` to execute or `N` to cancel.
+- When the LLM requests a tool call, the CLI prints the server name and description.
+In `manual` mode it then asks `Call now?
+(Y/N)`; in `auto` mode it executes immediately after printing the summary.
+Toggle the behaviour with `/set-tool-mode`.
 - On first launch the CLI auto-creates `~/.humble-ai-cli/system_prompt.txt` if missing and lists all enabled MCP servers so the LLM understands which tools are available.

 ### Prompting Example